flimpie/revbank/README.md

 ### Other configuration

-- `spacetab.plugins`: enable or disable plugins here.
+- `data/plugins`: enable or disable plugins here.
   You can overwrite plugins by creating a plugin of the same name in `plugins/overlay/`.
 That will be loaded instead.
-- `spacetab.accounts`: if you're migrating from another system, you can add the existing account balances here.
+- `data/accounts`: if you're migrating from another system, you can add the existing account balances here.
 Only the first two columns are mandatory (account name and balance).
 Editing the accounts file when SpaceTab is in active use is not recommended because you might overwrite the effect of the latest transactions, but you can maybe get away with it if you're fast enough.
-- `spacetab.products`: list your products here; the first column is a comma separated (no space after the comma!) list of product codes.
+- `data/products`: list your products here; the first column is a comma separated (no space after the comma!) list of product codes.
 Only the description makes it into the logs so make it sufficiently unique.
 - `plugins/deposit_methods`: if you want to enable this plugin (which is highly